Chapter One: The Setup

 “Which father?”
 Elena stammered.
 “You said you were an orphan.”

 “I lied,” I said, rising.
-“For two years, I conducted a social experiment—to see how society treats a woman without wealth.
-And you all gave me extraordinary data.”
+“For two years, I’ve been conducting a social experiment—to see how society treats a woman without wealth.
+And you all gave me… extraordinary data.”

 “My father owns ZakharGroup.
 Perhaps you’ve seen the skyscraper downtown?”

-“I lied about money, not about love,” I said.
+“I lied about money.
+Never about love,” I said quietly.

 Chapter Four: Truth and Consequences

-Vadim stayed away for 23 days.
-I didn’t move out.
+Vadim stayed away for twenty-three days.
 I didn’t touch my wealth.
-I waited.
+I didn’t leave.
+I simply waited.

 We talked.
 About love.
 About lies.
-About why I did it.
+About why I’d done it.

 Chapter Five: The Second Experiment